-The Ohio State University – State of Emergency remains in place
+The Ohio State University – State of Emergency Lifted as of July 1, 2021

 In-Person Programming Update (April 2021)

-We have been granted the ability to cease the in-person exemption process and, effective immediately, NO NEW in-person programming exemptions will need to be submitted for review – if there will be FEWER than 300 attendees.
+We were granted the ability to cease the in-person exemption process as of April 2021; and no new in-person programming exemptions need to be submitted for review – if there will be FEWER than 300 attendees.
 For this waiver of the in-person exemption process to remain in place, we MUST continue to ensure that health and safety measures are followed, including physical distancing and sanitizing.
-We will still be required to take names for potential contact tracing.
+We are still required to take names for potential contact tracing.
 In-person programs with more than 300 attendees will still need an exemption.
 For full in-person guidelines, see the OSU Extension Planning Guide for In-Person Meetings and Events.

 4-H-specific updates: As shared with all 4-H professionals by Kirk Bloir, state 4-H leader, the updated OSU Extension guidance does apply to 4-H programming.
 This includes club meetings and other typical 4-H events (e.g., fundraisers, community service, other community engagement activities, etc.).
 Also, 4-H clubs can now meet as a larger group, as long as they adhere to COVID precautions – physical distancing, properly worn face masks, frequent hand hygiene, self-monitoring for symptoms.
 Local health department determinations must be followed (e.g., smaller group sizes, etc.).

 If you are offering day camps only, you do NOT need to submit a facility plan.
 You do, however, need to continue to follow the camp guidance we’ve shared.
 Overnight camping facilities will still need to submit their plans, since it involves sleeping.
 4-H fundraisers and community service projects may now take place.
 These 4-H events must also follow physical distancing and sanitizing guidance.